Connect with others who understand.

 • Cook all meat and fish thoroughly.

-• Refrigerate deli meats, even dry-cured sausages.
+• Always refrigerate deli meats, including dry-cured sausages.

 Food Safety Don’ts: